-How can I handle a health check failure caused by a faulty backend database?
+How do I handle a health check failure caused by a faulty backend database?

 Two web sites are configured on an ECS instance.
 The website www.test.com is a static website, and the website app.test.com is a dynamic website.
-A 502 error occurred when accessing www.test.com due to a backend database fault.
+A 502 error occurs due to a backend database fault when accessing www.test.com.

-Domain name app.test.com is configured for health check.
-RDS or self-built database failure causes the access error to app.test.com, so the health check fails.
+The domain name app.test.com is configured for health checks.
+RDS or self-built database failure causes the access error to app.test.com.
+Therefore, the health check fails.

 Configure the domain name used for health checks to www.test.com.

 Why is a network connection exception recorded in the backend service logs, but the TCP health check is displayed as successful?

 After configuring the backend TCP port in an SLB listener, a network connection exception is frequently shown in the backend service logs.
 The requests are sent from the SLB instance and the SLB instance also sends RST packets to the backend server at the same time.

 The problem is related to the health check mechanism.